Web3-Pi/Ethereum-On-Raspberry-Pi/docs/GetStart/pair-devices.md

 #### Account verification
 - SSH login into the device as _ethereum/ethereum_
-  - If the _ethereum_ user does not exist, it means that the installation failed unexpectedly (in such case, _contact the support_)
+  - If the _ethereum_ user does not exist, it means that the installation failed unexpectedly (in such case, _contact support_)
 - By default, _ethereum_ user is forced to change the password during the first login

 #### Network configuration verification